xebia/tech-radar/README.md

 This project is a fork from the Zalando Tech radar, intended to model our own radars.
 See info below from the original readme.

+## Ways of working with multiple colaborators
+This project is used to maintain multiple radars; each radar has his own html file where the content maintained.

 -------------------------

 ## Motivation